trappeur1975/ocs_projet8_todolist/docs/contribution.md

     * Respect [Symfony coding standards](https://symfony.com/doc/5.4/contributing/code/standards.html)

 3. Check that the application is still functional by running the existing PHPUnit tests and if necessary by implementing new ones corresponding to your modifications or creations of new functionalities.
     * Make sure you get at least 70% code coverage
+    * to create a coverage test run the following command: vendor/bin/phpunit --coverage-html pathCase/coverageTestName

 4. Make relevant commits: git commit -am "commit message".